Travel in Austria

 A photo of the ruins of Dürnstein Castle

 • The city of Krems – Krems is the fifth largest city in Austria and is located 69 kilometers west of Vienna, alongside the Danube River (about an hour and a half drive).
-The town was founded in 995 AD and has a character that has been preserved since the Middle Ages.
+Founded in 995 AD, the town has preserved its authentic medieval character to this day.
 As you wander through the old town of Krems or its surrounding walls, you will be exposed to medieval architecture and ancient buildings that have been preserved to this day, such as the Steiner Tor (Steiner Gate).
 Krems is also known for producing a local apricot brandy called Marillenschnaps and for its excellent wine production.

 Krems town center